iterative/dvc.org/content/blog/2021-09-14-cats-and-dogs.md

 shifts.
 Now you have this model that has been going through the training process with one dataset and you need to use a different dataset.

-There's likely something that your model learned that might be useful on this new dataset, so you might not have to restart the entire training process.
-We'll do an example of updating a pre-trained model to use a different dataset.
+There's likely something that your model learned that can be useful on this new dataset, so you might not have to restart the entire training process.
+We'll do an example of updating a pre-trained model to use a different dataset with DVC.
 By the end of this, you should see how you can handle this quickly and start running new experiments to get a better model.

 ## The original pre-trained model